yingte/AMA-AlumniTraq/README.md

 ## Support ##

-Admins looking for support should first look at the application help page.
+Admins looking for support should first look at the admin document linked from the admin page.
-Users looking for help seek out assistance from the customer.
+Users looking for help seek out assistance from the FAQ page or contact the IT officer.